spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/filter-preferences/edit-filter-preferences.md

 ---
-title: Editing category filters
+title: Edit filter preferences
-description: Learn how to edit category filters in the Back Office
+description: Learn how to edit filter preferences in the Back Office
 template: back-office-user-guide-template
 ---

-This document describes how to edit category filters in the Back Office.
+This document describes how to edit filter preferences of category filters in the Back Office.

 ## Prerequisites

-To start working with category filters, go to **Merchandising** > **Filter Preferences**.
+To start working with filter preferences, go to **Merchandising > Filter Preferences**.

-Review the [reference information](#reference-information-creating-category-filters) before you start, or look up the necessary information as you go through the process.
+Review the [reference information](#reference-information-edit-filter-preferences-of-a-category-filter) before you start, or look up the necessary information as you go through the process.

-## Editing category filters
+## Edit filter preferences of a category filter

 1. Next to the filter you want to edit, click **Edit**.
 2. Update any of the following: